OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

 Here is a short description of the content of your current directory:

 - The OpenNMT-py repository.
+- The Ctranslate2 repository.
 - The `replicate_vicuna.yaml` file.
 - A subdirectory named "llama" with the llama chekpoints.
 - The converted llama7B checkpoint (`llama7B-vicuna-onmt`) and the vocabulary (`vocab.txt`) that will be genenerated with OpenNMT tools.
 - A subdirectory named "dataAI" with the datasets for the finetuning.
 - A subdirectory named "finetuned_llama7B" that will contain the finetuning samples, tensorboard logs and checkpoints.
-- The `translate_opts.yaml` file with the translation options for the inference.
+- The `translate_opts.yaml` file with the translation options for the inference with `OpenNMT-py/onmt/bin/translate.py`.
-- A subdirectory named "inputs" containing the `input_examples.txt`file with the input examples for the inference.
+- A subdirectory named "inputs" containing the `input_examples.txt` file with the input examples for the inference.
 - A subdirectory named "outputs" that will contain the inferred outputs of the finetuned model.
+- The `add_missing_key.py` script (to enable the ctranslate2 conversion).
+- The `chatbot.py` script (for the ctranslate2 inference with a gradio application).

 ## Data